A Brief History of Oglethorpe University

 In 1944, Oglethorpe University began a new era under noted attorney and educator Dr. Philip Weltner.
 With a group of faculty associates, Dr. Weltner initiated an exciting approach to undergraduate education called the “Oglethorpe Idea.”
 It involved one of the earliest efforts to develop a core curriculum, with the twin aims to “make a life and to make a living.”
 The Oglethorpe core, which was applauded by The New York Times, aimed at a common learning experience for students with about one-half of every student’s academic program consisting of courses in “Citizenship” and “Human Understanding.”
 The core curriculum remains an integral part of an Oglethorpe education today.

-As Oglethorpe University continues to grow, academically and materially, it is ever mindful of its distinguished heritage and will still remain, in the affectionate words of poet and alumnus Sidney Lanier, “a college of the heart.”
+As Oglethorpe University continues to grow, academically and materially, it is ever mindful of its distinguished heritage and will remain, in the affectionate words of poet and alumnus Sidney Lanier, “a college of the heart.”

 Oglethorpe University is listed on Georgia’s Registry of Historic Places.